 Entryways 101

-My collection of doors has reach saturation point.
+My collection of doors has reached saturation point.
 So, it’s time once again to disseminate to the faithful.

 Gothic Quarter, Barcelona (2023)